-Operations in the Chukchi Sea would begin with the drillship traveling to the Chukchi Sea accompanied by support vessels, including the OSR vessels.
-The vessels may arrive at the project location after July 1.
-The movement and positioning of the fleet is dependent on the timing and extent of breakup of the arctic sea ice.
+Operations in the Chukchi Sea would begin with the drilling units traveling to the Chukchi Sea accompanied by support vessels, including the OSR vessels.
+The drilling units will move through the Bering Strait and into the Chukchi Sea on or about 1 July, and then onto the Burger Prospect as soon as ice and weather conditions allow.